Absulit/points/README.md

 ---

-> **Note:** The `points.addAudio` method returns a `new Audio` reference, you are responsible to start and stop the audio from the JavaScript side, if you require to start and stop a sound by creating a call from the shaders, please check the `Events - addEventListener` section
+> **Note:** The `points.setAudio` method returns a `new Audio` reference, you are responsible to start and stop the audio from the JavaScript side, if you require to start and stop a sound by creating a call from the shaders, please check the `Events - addEventListener` section

 ---